The Flip Diameter of Rectangulations and Convex Subdivisions: The Flip Diameter for Diagonal Point Sets

 We say that a point set $P$ is {\it diagonal} if all points in $P$ lie on the graph of a strictly increasing function (e.g., $f(x)=x$).
 In this section we show that the flip diameter is $O(n)$ for any $n$-element diagonal set.
 We denote by $\seg{p_i}$ the segment that contains $p_i$.

-\begin{theorem} For every $n\in \mathbb{N}$, the diameter of $G(P)$ is at most $12n$ when $P$ is a diagonal set of $n$ points. \end{theorem}

-\begin{proof} Without loss of generality, we may assume that the diagonal set is $P=\{p_i: i=1,\ldots,n\}$, where $p_i=(i,i)$.
-Given a rectangulation $r$ for $P$, we construct a sequence of at most $6n$ flip and rotate operations that transforms $r$ into a rectangulation with all segments vertical.
+\begin{theorem} For every $n\in \mathbb{N}$, the diameter of $G(P)$ is at most $11n$ when $P$ is a diagonal set of $n$ points. \end{theorem} \begin{proof}[of Theorem~\ref{thm:diagonal}] Without loss of generality, we may assume that the diagonal set is $P=\{p_i: i=1,\ldots,n\}$, where $p_i=(i,i)$.
+Given a rectangulation $r$ for $P$, we construct a sequence of at most $5.5n$ flip and rotate operations that transforms $r$ into a rectangulation with all segments vertical.
 Our algorithm consists of the following four phases.

 \textbf{Phase~1: No three consecutive segments are parallel.} We describe an algorithm that, given a rectangulation $r$ of $P$, applies less than $3n$ operations and returns a rectangulation in which no three consecutive points are contained in parallel segments.